iotile/coretools/doc/source/tutorials/first-iotile-device.rst

 Creating a Virtual Device
 #########################

-Virtual IOTile devices are just python scripts that define a class that inherits from ``VirtualIOTileDevice``.
+Virtual IOTile devices are just python scripts that define a class that inherits from ``BaseVirtualDevice``.
 We're going to create a demo device.
 Just like above there is a bit of boilerplate that is required for the device to support the necessary RPC for CoreTools be able to identify its name and match it with a Proxy Module.
+Since the device we are creating is so simple, we are going to derive from a convenience subclass ``SimpleVirtualDevice``.

 Create a file named ``demo_device.py`` in your current working directory with the following contents::

     """Virtual IOTile device for CoreTools Walkthrough"""

-    from iotile.core.hw.virtual.virtualdevice import VirtualIOTileDevice, rpc
+    from iotile.core.hw.virtual import SimpleVirtualDevice, rpc

-    class DemoVirtualDevice(VirtualIOTileDevice):
+    class DemoVirtualDevice(SimpleVirtualDevice):
         """A simple virtual IOTile device that has an RPC to read fake temperature

         Args: